vohvelikissa/vohvelikissa.github.io/README.md

 very reasonable and I will show how I got to that conclusion in them.
 I will never for example directly or indirectly say "_ is bad" without having a justifiable reason for it.

+## You should actively try to think for yourself

+The benefits of thinking really should be obvious, but evidently they are not, and many of the events that have happened very recently are the proof.
+Please, please, please just try to think even for a week when you read something the answers to the questions that many teachers for text analysis classes tell you, namely: who, where, how, when and why.

+Natural stupidity is fine, but you should still aspire to be better.